skip to main content

 CITATIONS

-Meta-analysis is a statistical method to combine the results from separate studies on a program, policy, or topic in order to estimate its effect on an outcome.
+Meta-analysis is a statistical method to combine the results from separate studies on a program, policy, or topic to estimate its effect on an outcome.
 WSIPP systematically evaluates all credible evaluations we can locate on each topic.
-The outcomes measured are the types of program impacts that were measured in the research literature (for example, crime or educational attainment).
+The outcomes measured are the program impacts measured in the research literature (for example, impacts on crime or educational attainment).
 Treatment N represents the total number of individuals or units in the treatment group across the included studies.

 An effect size (ES) is a standard metric that summarizes the degree to which a program or policy affects a measured outcome.
 If the effect size is positive, the outcome increases.
 If the effect size is negative, the outcome decreases.
-See Estimating Program Effects Using Effect Sizes for additional information.
+See Estimating Program Effects Using Effect Sizes for additional information on how we estimate effect sizes.

-WSIPP may also adjust the second ES measurement.
-Research shows the magnitude of some effect sizes decrease over time.
-For those effect sizes, we estimate outcome-based adjustments which we apply between the first time ES is estimated and the second time ES is estimated.
-We also report the unadjusted effect size to show the effect sizes before any adjustments have been made.
-More details about these adjustments can be found in our Technical Documentation.
+Research shows the magnitude of effects may change over time.
+For those effect sizes, we estimate outcome-based adjustments, which we apply between the first time ES is estimated and the second time ES is estimated.
+More details about these adjustments can be found in our 2020 Technical Documentation.

 Meta-Analysis of Program Effects

-Outcomes measured No. of effect sizes Treatment N Adjusted effect size(ES) and standard error(SE) Unadjusted effect size (random effects model)
+Outcomes measured No. of effect sizes Treatment N Effect sizes (ES) and standard errors (SE) Unadjusted effect size (random effects model)

 ES SE Age ES p-value